 - If not satisfied with the resolution, parents can proceed with a Section 11 Appeal of School Decision.

-Tyee School Newsletter is sent home bi-weekly with your child and e-mailed to
+The Tyee School Newsletter is emailed to

 Assemblies are held as needed,

 often on a Friday or Monday morning.
 The purpose of these assemblies is to promote

 school unity, share information and allow children and visiting performers to